queryluke/masseffect-5e-data/templates/mechanics.md

     value: any [integer for flat, enum for mod, null for proficiency]
     min: integer # optional, if there were ever a use case for min 2
   isolated: boolean # optional, default false # electrogenesis vs seeker swarm. egen needs uses that are combined, ss needs isolated
+  shared: string # optional, {model}-{id} id of a trait, uses the resource of another trait

 # bonus
 bonus: